 A fine may be charged for overdue books.

 Reference works, periodicals and old or rare books may not normally be borrowed.
-In order to consult special collections not stored in the main Library, please email the Acting Librarian, or phone the Library in advance in order to arrange a suitable viewing time.
+In order to consult special collections not stored in the main Library, please email the Librarian, or phone the Library in advance in order to arrange a suitable viewing time.

 Readers must not write on, deface or otherwise damage books and other Library materials.